rackerlabs/technical-blog/_posts/2015-01-06-automate-deploying-rackspace-cloud-monitoring-agent.md

 	raxkey: 1234567890
 	raxuser: testuser01

-Out of all of this…the next part is the part that is special and allows for the ability to fully automate this process.
+Out of all of this, the next part is special and allows us to fully automate this process.
 The agent setup program is needed to register the server you want monitored with the Cloud Monitoring system.
-Per current instructions you have to enter your Cloud user name and API key when prompted, after running the agent setup.
-Then unfortunately prompted two more times to ask to create a new agent token and select Cloud Monitoring entities.
+Per current instructions, you have to enter your Cloud user name and API key when prompted, after running the agent setup.
+Then, unfortunately, you get prompted two more times and are asked to create a new agent token and select Cloud Monitoring entities.
 To avoid this whole part, I discovered you can pass multiple parameters when running the agent setup program.
 This is the top secret part :).
-The below command is what is used in the role.
+Use the following command with your user name and key:

 	$ rackspace-monitoring-agent --setup --username {{ raxuser }} --apikey {{ raxkey }}

-By passing the additional parameters you are not prompted and the install completes including adding the new agent token, pre-selecting entities and all.
+By passing the additional parameters, you are not prompted, and the install completes, including adding the new agent token, pre-selecting entities and all.
 Ok, so now its time to give it a try.
-Once completed each server should have the Rackspace Cloud Monitoring agent installed and running.
-You can log into your Cloud Control Panel, under the server details you will note the Monitoring Agent details will show marked as ‘Installed’.
+Once completed, each server should have the Rackspace Cloud Monitoring agent installed and running.
+You can log into your Cloud Control Panel, and, under the server details, note that the Monitoring Agent details are marked as ‘Installed’.

 **Step 1: Clone the following repo from GitHub *(consider this a working example that you can later alter for your specific needs)*:**